 On the other hand, the SOX Act does not provide any guidance related to internal controls.
 The act implemented an effective control environment as a legal requirement for all publicly traded companies.
 The SOX Act went even further by holding the CEO and CFO criminally liable for failure to control risk related to financial reporting.

-How does COSO and SOX Combine?
+How Do COSO and SOX Combine?

 For public companies that need to meet SOX compliance, the COSO framework provides a solid foundation for designing the internal controls over financial reporting.
 One of the main difficulties in developing an effective control environment is knowing if you have adequate coverage.
 The precise nature of the COSO “2013 Framework also makes it easier for management to see what’s covered and where gaps may exist in their current SOX 404 compliance program.”
 Since SOX Section 404(a) requires management to sign off on their internal controls over financial reporting, following the COSO framework brings peace of mind from knowing that their controls support a trusted set of guidelines.

-What Happens if You are Not SOX Compliant?
+What Happens If You Are Not SOX Compliant?

 As mentioned earlier, SOX is a legislative act that includes criminal penalties for the heads of public companies who fail to maintain an effective control environment related to financial reporting.
 Most auditors focus on just two sections of the SOX Act, namely Section 302 and Section 404, but the SOX Act includes much more.
 Multiple sections of the act specifically describe the penalties that come from non-compliance related to: